zerihund/Tarker/README.md

 ##Story Teller Web Application

 ## About the project
 This project is part of the web technology course in metropolia uinverisity of applied science.
 The main purpose of this project is to build a working media sharing web application using meriadb database, nodeJs and centos server.
-The project includes both the backend and the fornt end.
+The project includes both the backend and the front end.

 ## Get started with this project
 The first step is to download nodeJs, a text editor(webstorm is recommended).
 For the server said centos server is needed, although one can test this application using a local server.
 For setting up the server, one should refer to npmjs website for the necessary pakages.
 Inorder test the application, it is possible to clone the this repository.